 - Find courses you want to do

 - Contact universities directly to see if they'll offer you a place

 - Choose the best offer for you and accept it in UCAS Track

 If you can't find another course or don't get an offer you won't lose your original unconditional offer.

-Call us on +44 (0)23 9284 8090 to see if you can apply for any of our courses through Adjustment.
+Call us on +44 (0)23 9284 8090 or chat with us online (when available) to see if you can apply for any of our courses through Adjustment.
 If you applied through UCAS, have your personal ID at hand when you contact us, if possible.

 Before you accept a place, we'll ask you to read through our terms and conditions.

 Lucy: Adjustment is when you actually do better than what you were expected to do, which is fantastic in itself.
 Rebecca: It's an opportunity for you to apply to a course that has higher entry requirements.
 Jordan: Or a university altogether based on the new scores that you've received.

 Talhaa: If you've decided you want to go through adjustment you have to go on the UCAS website online and register there.
 And then you need to call the universities that you think you might like to go to.
 UCAS doesn't show courses are available for adjustment so you have to go directly through the university websites.
 You need to contact the university and see if there's still enough spaces for the courses you want to apply for.
 It's a real great opportunity to push yourself to go to somewhere that might be a better course for you.

 UCAS Adjustment 2022 dates haven't been confirmed yet.
 In 2021, opened on 10 August and closed on 18 August.